HomeSustainabilityDecoding Product Labels: How to Tell If a Product Is Sustainable?

 There are also some certifications for different types of products you can search to see if the item is green and meets some basic industry standards.
 You might see a symbol that says “Organic,” “100% Natural,” or simply has a green icon.
 It can be difficult to know if the mark is legitimate and even what it means, so look up what’s required in a product for it to earn one of those labels.

-In the United States, there are hundreds of green product certification labels, and they all differ depending upon the type of good they are.
+In the United States, there are hundreds of green product certification labels, and they all differ depending on the type of goods they are.
 Your best course of action is to familiarize yourself with the symbols for the products you buy most often and then look for that logo.
 You probably don’t purchase items like furniture as often as food, so you can always research those symbols before furniture shopping.

 Safer Air